matijakolaric-com/django-music-publisher/README.rst

 setup, only 12 societies from six countries are present.
 If you need to add additional societies, do it with this setting (and not in the ``models.py``).

-Societies the original publisher and writers, as well as all societies whose acknowledgement files are being imported, must be present.
+Societies the original publisher and writers are affiliated with, as well as all societies whose acknowledgement files are being imported, must be present.

 Validation and CWR Generation Service
 ===============================================================================